 Douglas Anthony Cooper has written four novels, and his photography has appeared in publications worldwide, including Travel + Leisure, Food & Wine, and Rolling Stone.

 For five years Cooper was a Contributing Editor at New York Magazine, where he wrote and photographed the travel stories.
-His travel photography for New York was the subject of a feature in PDN (Photo District News).
+His photography for New York was the subject of a feature in PDN (Photo District News).

 He has written freelance for numerous publications, including Wired, The Village Voice, and The New York Times.
 These pieces have won various awards: notably the Lowell Thomas Gold Medal -- America's most prestigious award for travel writing -- and a National Magazine Award in Canada.